rmagasi/rmagasi.github.io/_tabs/about.md

 ## Background

 I've been in the EUC space since 2010, working across Switzerland, Germany, Austria, and Hungary with a wide range of enterprise clients - from mid-size companies to large multinationals.
-Before Swisscom I spent six years at UMB AG managing 30+ customers and 4,000+ users, and before that at Bell Food Group, T-Systems, and IBM.
+Before Aveniq I spent two years at Swisscom as Senior Consultant planning and realizeing VDI projects, six years at UMB AG managing 30+ customers and 4,000+ users, and before that at Bell Food Group, T-Systems, and IBM.

 I'm multilingual - **German** (native), **English** (professional), **Hungarian** (native), and elementary **Russian** - which helps when working across the DACH region and beyond.